dan-k-k/stem-extractor/README.md

 ## Stem Extractor VST3

 A real-time, AI-powered audio source separation plugin built with PyTorch, ONNX Runtime, and JUCE.
-This plugin dynamically isolates Vocals, Drums, Bass, and Other instruments from a full mix directly inside your DAW.
+This plugin dynamically isolates Vocals, Drums, Bass, and Other instruments from a full mix directly inside your DAW. **Currently installs only on MacOS**.

 <p align="center">
   <img src="images/PluginUI.png" alt="Stem Extractor UI in Ableton" width="500">